casparderksen/docker-thorntail-jee8-microprofile/README.md

 - Set name: "Thorntail 2.5.0"
 - Add dependency, select Existing library: "Maven: io.thorntail:arquillian-adapter:2.5.0-Final"

-# Application profiles

-## HTTPS

-Enable https by specifying the `https` profile:

-    $ java -jar target/myapp-thorntail.jar -Sh2 -Shttps

-See [project-https.yml](myapp/src/main/resources/project-https.yml) for an example https configuration (adapt to your needs).
-Https is not configured by default, because storing passwords and certificates in archives/containers is insecure and not portable across environments.
-Furthermore, https could be offloaded by Nginx, or Istio when deploying to Kubernetes.

-To generate a self-signed certificate, run `gen_keystore.sh` in [myapp/security](myapp/security).

-To run the Docker container with https enabled, mount a host volume containing `keystore.jsk` at `/opt/security` and specify `-Shttps` as command-line argument.
-The `mvn docker:run -Pdocker` target is configured for running with https enabled.

-## Datasources
+# Debugging the application

+To enable remote debugging, define the environment variable

+    JAVA_TOOL_OPTIONS="-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005"

+The `JAVA_TOOL_OPTIONS` environment variable can also be defined in the Docker environment to enable debugging without altering the container image.
+Alternatively, you can enable debugging as follows:

+    $ docker run --rm -it -p 8080:8080 my/myapp --debug myapp.war -s=project-debug.yml -s=project-h2.yml

+The `profile-debug.yml` profile enables debug logging and configures Hibernate to show SQL queries.

+# Configuring the application

+Configuration profiles are defined in [myapp/src/main/resources/`profile-*.yml`](myapp/src/main/resources) Yaml files.
-Datasource configuration is stored in `profile-\<db\>.yml` files.
-These profiles are not enabled by default.
-In this way, it is possible to run a standalone application with an H2 in-memory database, or connect to a network database.
+No profile defining a datasource is enabled by default.
+In this way, it is possible to run a standalone application with an H2 in-memory database on your workstation, or connect to some network database in other environment or Docker.

-A datasource configuration must be supplied in order to run the application, either via a profile or via external configuration file.
+To run the application, a datasource configuration must be provided, either via a profile, or via an external configuration file.
+Otherwise the application will fail to start.
 Available profiles are: `h2`, `oracle`, `mysql` (untested), `postgres` (untested).

-## Debugging

-The `debug` profile enables debug logging.

-# Docker

-## Java 8 in Docker
+# Java in Docker

 The Fabric8.io `run-java.sh` script is used for tuning JVM options and running the application in Docker.
 This allows many JVM settings to be configured via environment variables.